marenz2569/2025-sapphire-rapids-ee/README.md

 # Code support package for "An Analysis of the Intel Sapphire Rapids Architecture's Energy Efficiency Features"

-This repository contains all files that are required to build the thesis.
+This repository contains all files that are required to build the paper.
 It is structed into the following folders:
 - `thesis` contains the latex code.
 - `measurements` contains all code to execute the measurements and create the plots.